qaalabs/DE5M4/docs/1-introduction/ex2-scenario.md

 - What challenges do you anticipate?

 ## Deliverable:
-Each group briefly **presents their design process** and initial approach to the scenario.
+As a group briefly **present your design process** and initial approach to the scenario.